kennt/fixtest/README.md

 ### More sample code

-This is a sample of what the code would like if the logon/logout code were removed and placed in a base class setup/teardown functions.
+This is a sample of what the code would like if the logon/logout code were removed and placed in the base class setup/teardown functions.

 Thus leaving run() to perform the real test work.